 A TODD can be cancelled (revoked) or changed any time before your death.
 You don’t need permission from anyone to change your mind.

 You can file a revocation in the county where the property is located.
 There is a fillable form online.
 Go to the web page mentioned in second section “How does a TODD work?”
+Look for forms.
 The form number is 10.8.10.

 You can file a new TODD, giving the same or a greater interest in the property to someone else.
 The TODD with the latest date is the one that is valid.

 You can give all or part of your interest in the property to someone else through a standard deed.
 If you sell or give your house to someone while you are living, you no longer have an interest to pass to your children through the TODD at your death.